-Driving from Seville to Cordoba takes, on average, 1 hour, 45 minutes.
+Driving from Seville to Cordoba takes, on average, one hour, 45 minutes.
 The quickest route is via the A-4 highway, but you can also go the long way around on the A-431.
 Because they offer similar views and attractions, it's recommended to take the A-4 because it's a shorter route.

 What to See in Cordoba

 Cordoba's top attraction is Mezquita, the largest mosque in the world.
 Erected during a time when Muslims, Jews, and Christians lived alongside each other peacefully, this magnificent work of art is unique in that it's a cathedral inside of a mosque.
 This is why it's often called Mezquita-Catedral.
-The building itself is a feat of Islamic architecture, featuring picturesque red-and-white-striped archways (comprising 850 granite and marble pillars), a lush courtyard blossoming with palms and orange trees, and a 54-meter bell tower that you can climb for a bird's eye view.
+The building itself is a feat of architecture, featuring picturesque red-and-white-striped archways (comprising 850 granite and marble pillars), a lush courtyard blossoming with palms and orange trees, and a 54-meter bell tower that you can climb for a bird's eye view.

 Cordoba has more UNESCO World Heritage sites than any other city in the world.
 That includes the Alcázar of Cordoba, a Moorish fortress perched along the Guadalquivir River near the mosque, and the famous Roman bridge, an unmissable landmark dating back to the 1st century.